-- Provide a broad, balanced and challenging curriculum for all, including moral and spiritual development. - Regularly inform parents/carers of their son's and/or daughter's progress and provide early indications of issues to do with work or social/emotional behaviour, if these arise. - Set, mark and monitor homework regularly.
+- Provide a broad, balanced and challenging curriculum for all, including moral and spiritual development. - Regularly inform parents/carers of their son's and/or daughter's progress via the reporting system, STEPs, Parents' Evenings, and Information Evenings.
+School will provide early indications of issues to do with work or social/emotional behaviour if these arise. - Use emails to communicate with parents and post information on the Website to inform families.
+For example, links to useful websites. - Set, mark and monitor homework regularly. - Celebrate the success of students in sporting and cultural endeavours.

-SIGNED (School): DATE: As a PARENT/CARER I will:
+SIGNED (School): DATE:

+As a PARENT/CARER I will: